01

 No. GEX is contextual information about market structure — where dealer hedging creates pressure zones.
 It is not a trade signal and is not a prediction of future price direction.
 Trading always involves risk of loss.

 GEX Levels plots six GEX-based levels on your chart: Call Wall, Put Wall, Gamma Flip, Focus Levels, Clusters and Battle Zones.
-A 3-day free trial (monthly) is available at /request-access.
+A 3-day free trial is available at /checkout/indicator-monthly — $6.99/mo after.

 Related but different.
 Max Pain is the expiry price where option holders lose the most.
 GEX levels are based on dealer gamma positioning and hedging flows, not expiry pinning.
 They sometimes converge but are separate calculations.